What are Line Scan Cameras?

 Save Space and Cost

-High Res.
+High Resolution.
 No Blur.
 No Distortion.

 A bright light is required to illuminate the line being scanned.
 Each line capture is extremely fast and free from smear due to object motion.
-The images also have higher dynamic range compared to other image capturing methods.
+The images also have higher dynamic range as compared to other image capturing methods.

 Easy Lighting.
 Fast Processing.